Ana Paula Saenz Flaunts Busty Assets And Round Booty In Tiny Red Bikini

-Mexican bombshell Ana Paula Saenz dropped thousands of Instagram users’ jaws on Wednesday, January 13 when she shared some sizzling-hot new photos of herself.
+Mexican bombshell Ana Paula Saenz dropped thousands of Instagram users' jaws on Wednesday, January 13, when she shared some sizzling-hot new photos.

 The 22-year-old influencer was captured seemingly in her home while in front of a large glass window for the two-slide series.
 She struck two sexy poses that displayed her physique from different angles.

-In the first frame, she posed from her right side, pushing her chest forward and propping her booty out to emphasize her curvy figure.
-She grabbed on her bottoms with both hands and rotated her head over her right shoulder to share a wide smile with the camera.
+In the first frame, Ana posed from her right side, pushing her chest forward and propping her booty out to emphasize her curvy figure.
+She grabbed her bottoms with both hands and turned her head to her right as she flashed a wild smile.
 In the second snapshot, she stood with the front of her figure facing the camera as she leaned forward to put her bosom on display.
-She wore a sultry pout on her face as she stared into the camera’s lens.
+She wore a sultry pout on her face as she stared at the lens.

-Her long partially-highlighted locks were parted to the left and styled pin-straight as they fell around her back and shoulders.
+Her long, partially-highlighted locks were parted to the left and styled pin-straight as they fell around her back and shoulders.
 She wore her nails short with a classic French tip design.

 The model put her hourglass form on show in a scanty red bikini.
 Her top, which featured a bandeau-style body with a bow in the front, tightly wrapped around her bust as it revealed a massive view of cleavage.

-The set’s matching briefs featured a thong cut that also concealed little of her figure as they accentuated her curvy hips and bodacious derriere.
+The set's matching briefs had a thong cut that also concealed little of her figure as they accentuated her curvy hips and bodacious derriere.
 The thick high-rise side straps also highlighted her slim midsection.

 The spicy photo set was a huge hit with Ana's following as it garnered more than 76,000 likes in just a few hours after going live.
 Additionally, more than 740 social media users commented under the post to compliment her on her body and beauty.